COVID-19 pandemic in Kiribati: 2020

 On 1 February 2020, the government of Kiribati put all visas from China on hold and required new arrivals to fill in a health form and travellers from countries with the COVID-19 outbreaks to go through a self-quarantine period.
 Despite not having any cases, on 28 March, President Taneti Maamau declared a state of emergency.

-On 10 September, the government announced it woul keep the borders closed until the end of the year to keep the country free of the virus.
+On 10 September, the government announced it would keep the borders closed until the end of the year to keep the country free of the virus.
 Some exceptions would be made, including repatriations, humanitarian flights and the transport of essential supplies into the country.
 A group of 20 I-Kiribati people in the Marshall Islands were the first set to be repatriated.

 On 19 November, the government repatriated 62 citizens, who had been stranded abroad since February, on a chartered Fiji Airways flight.
 Upon arrival, residents underwent a mandatory 14-day quarantine at Bikenibeu, Tarawa.